 Bulgaria is a nation that has retained its national identity, history, culture and tradition – it has certainly not sold out to the west.
 This means that it’s an authentic country where you really will experience a totally different way of life.
-Contrast Bulgaria with somewhere like southern Spain or Cyprus for example, and you’ll know what we mean!
+Contrast Bulgaria with somewhere like southern Spain or Cyprus, and you’ll know what we mean!

 Having said all of the above, however, it is possible to contrast each and every positive with a negative…, and it seems it may well be down to a matter of personal opinion as to whether Bulgaria is a good place to live or not!